dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 ## Summary

-Over the course of this tutorial, you have learned how to switch and get the current camera mode, download and delete media files, implement gesture control, and much more to create a Photo and Video Album application for the Inspire 1, Phantom 3 Professional and M100!
+Over the course of this tutorial, you have learned how to switch and get the current camera mode, download and delete media files, implement gesture control, and much more to create a Photo and Video Album application for the Inspire 1 and Phantom 3 Professional!

 In the next tutorial, we will be implementing the album app for Phantom 3 Advanced.